 While staying warm in your pajamas seems more reasonable than putting on snow pants and embracing the icy air, we’re proposing it anyway.

-Get ready, because we’re suggesting you bundle up and head outside to embrace winter at its finest, in the snow.
+Get ready, it’s time to bundle up and head outside to embrace winter at its finest – in the snow.
 Here are a few ideas to start, including winter hiking, snowshoeing, and cross-country skiing.

 Getting the right gear.